-So I wanted to share 3 time saving tips for staying on track with creating killer content your followers eagerly look forward to each week, and on Thursday, I’ll share a list of 15 places to look for inspiration you might not have considered already.
+So I wanted to share 3 time saving tips for staying on track with creating killer content your followers eagerly look forward to each week.
 Ready?

 The 3 Time Saving Tips for Creating Killer Content